Tampere Stadium: History and architecture

+Future

+The stadium is a protected building, and by the mid-2020s city officials had begun discussing how to renovate it in the long term.
+In July 2026, Tampere MP Aleksi Jäntti proposed in parliament that the stadium be redeveloped into a venue for 20,000 to 25,000 spectators, which would make it the largest of its kind in Finland; Tampere's mayor, Ilmari Nurminen, said any such expansion would require state funding.
+A city working group has estimated that a full renovation could become financially feasible in the late 2030s, around the time the stadium is expected to reach the end of its structural lifespan; because the building is heritage-protected, any renovation is considered technically challenging, and adding a roof alone has been estimated to cost hundreds of millions of euros, which officials say is not affordable in the near term.

 Football

-The stadium primarily hosts football matches.
-It served as Tampere United's home stadium and it was the home stadium for Finnish national team between 2016 and 2018 due to the renovation of the Helsinki Olympic Stadium.
-The stadium was also used by Ilves, who holds the record attendances for football matches in both European and domestic competitions: 24,873 against Juventus on 19 September 1984 in the European Cup and 15,000 against Kokkolan Palloveikot on 9 October 1983 in the Finnish League.
+The stadium has primarily hosted football matches throughout its history.
+It served as Tampere United's home stadium from 2004 to 2010 and it was the home stadium for the Finnish national team between 2016 and 2019 due to the renovation of the Helsinki Olympic Stadium.
+The stadium has also been used by Ilves, which holds the record attendances for football matches in both European and domestic competitions: 24,873 against Juventus on 19 September 1984 in the European Cup and 15,000 against Kokkolan Palloveikot on 9 October 1983 in the Finnish League.

 Music

 Over the years the stadium has hosted several music events.
 In addition to standalone concerts, it serves as the main arena for the annual hip hop festival Blockfest.